nmshd/documentation/_docs_explore/62-cryptography.md

 # Transport Layer Encryption

-The communication between identities via the Backbone is end-to-end encrypted.
-This means, that nobody between the digital identities (i.e. their devices) is able to access the data.
-This prevents even the operator of the Backbone to access the payload which is sent between identities.
+The communication between Identities via the Backbone is end-to-end encrypted.
+This means, that nobody between the digital Identities (i.e. their devices) is able to access the data.
+This prevents even the operator of the Backbone to access the payload which is sent between Identities.
 It is also reducing the threats of data leaks to a minimum, as only the metadata could be leaked.
 Such a metadata leak would be the same level of information leak as a public blockchain is doing all along its public network.

 We use modern cryptographic algorithms to our best knowledge.
 The cryptographic library we use is [libsodium](https://doc.libsodium.org/) and its JavaScript wrapper [libsodium.js](https://github.com/jedisct1/libsodium.js).
 Libsodium is a fork of NaCl which is primarily stripping out unnecessary or dangerours interfaces or algorithms.